onsenix12/evonik-dashboard/README.md

 ## Extending the Demo
 - Add real data sources or APIs by replacing the simulated event broadcasters.
-- If desired, extract shared styles/scripts into separate files and link them across pages.
+- Customize the design system by modifying `shared-styles.css` for consistent branding across all pages.
 - Persist event history by storing an array of events instead of transient keys.

 ---